Acetyl-l-carnitine rocks it and not just in the body-building world!

 While low sperm counts can be linked to low carnitine levels in men, several studies suggest that acetyl-l-carnitine supplementation may help increase count and mobility.
 A double-blind study of 86 infertile men found that two grams of acetyl- L-carnitine supplements per day for two months led to significant improvements in sperm quality.

 On a semi-related note, an Italian study suggests acetyl-l-carnitine can also help improve the effectiveness of Viagra in men with diabetes who had not previously responded to the drug.
 I am not sure what the mechanism is here.
 To clarify, is it blood sugar reduction, testosterone increase or BDNF increase leading to improvement of the nerve function in the perineal area?
 The studies have had no comment.
 It is likely a combo-platter.

 Other possible heath benefits:

 To sum up: Energy, weight, muscle mass, major brain health and more!
-So, why NOT include this supplement as a part of your daily regimen?
-Please use the chat box to ask me questions!
-So, YES, you bet I take this; two 800 mg caps 2x per day.
+So, why not include this supplement as a part of your daily regimen?
+Yes, you bet I take this; two 800 mg caps 2x per day.
 I use this along with my other mitochondrial supplements.